This article and recipe were first published in the Oz Fitness Journal C.2001

-The Creoles in New Orleans introduced them to the south to punctuate their local fare however, somewhat ironically, it was the English who gave ketchup to the world.
-Having set up the East India Trading Company, they were naturally privy to a vast array of spice from the Orient, which enhanced the British penchant for piquant chutneys, pickles, and sauces.
+The Creoles in New Orleans introduced them to the South to punctuate their local fare however, somewhat ironically, it was the English who gave ketchup to the world.
+Having set up the East India Trading Company, they were naturally privy to a vast array of spices from the Orient, which enhanced the British penchant for piquant chutneys, pickles, and sauces.

 Ketchup was also known as ‘tomato soy’ and is now prevalent on tables across the globe.
 In Indonesia and Malaysia, it as common in warungs and hawker stalls as their native soy sauce.
 Thus by the end of the first world war, tomatoes were beginning to enjoy culinary respect universally.

-The healing properties of tomatoes lie within the antioxidant lycopene, an active cartenoid that protects against the oxidants that lie close to the cell membranes.
-Lycopene provides the colour red in tomatoes; pink in guava, grapefruit and watermelon; and the orange in apricots.
+The healing properties of tomatoes lie within the antioxidant lycopene, an active carotenoid that protects against the oxidants that lie close to the cell membranes.
+Lycopene provides the colour red in tomatoes; pink in guava, grapefruit and watermelon; and orange in apricots.

 Studies demonstrate that the influence of lycopene in the diet – especially in men – has been strongly associated with a decreased risk of cancer of the gastrointestinal tract, prostate and of the upper digestive tract.

 Lycopene assists in the regulation of male hormone status and carcinogen metabolism, modulation of the immune system and enables new blood vessels to form as cancer invades cells.
 Lycopene is a thermodynamically stable substance which means it can sustain heat.